department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/flag-for-manual-review.md

 ### Security Concerns

 We should make sure that the Github bot auth token is kept secure and it should not be associated with an individual's account.
+The current strategy for storing this token is as an [environment variable in CircleCI](https://ui.circleci.com/settings/project/github/department-of-veterans-affairs/vets-website/environment-variables) called `GITHUB_TOKEN`.

 The sole communicators in the system are CircleCI and Github.
 This isn't really a security concern, but more of a reliability one: if one of those services goes down we do not have a fallback plan.

 ### Privacy Concerns